What’s the truth of John Travolta’s hair transplant?

 He later credited rapper Pitbull for the inspiration to embrace his bald look, which turned out to be an overwhelming success.

-The actor himself reportedly “feels great” with the complete shave.
-And thanks to the love and support it received from fans and family, Travolta’s bald look seems to stay for a while.
+The actor himself reportedly “feels great” with the complete shave – and thanks to the love and support it received from fans and family, Travolta’s bald look seems to stay for a while.

-Did John Travolta have a hair transplant?
+Did John Travolta had a hair transplant?

 Like many men before and after, the Hollywood star is rumoured to have invested in various plastic surgery procedures, such as facelifts, and in professional hair restoration surgery too.